polkafoundry/polkadocs/docs/developer/README.md

 # Getting Started

-This guide's purpose is to get you started with Icetea blockchain programming.
+This guide's purpose is to get you started with PolkaFoundry blockchain programming.
 After 30 minutes, you'll know:

 - How to author a simple smart contract
 - How to build, deploy, and interact with smart contracts